greedyAI/environment-setpiece/README.md

 - __Without procedural sky, but including distance fog__
 ![](images/without_lightning.PNG)

-- __With procedural sky, during a lightning flash (zoomed into for better view of the Eye's fire particle effect)__
+- __With procedural sky, during a lightning flash (zoomed in for better view of the Eye's fire particle effect)__
 ![](images/with_lightning.PNG)

 ## Citation